hdbaek/AgendaVoting/README.md

 This folder contains sources for User Interface.

+It includes:
+  - index.html, *.css for UI display
+  - JavaScript for interface with smart contract
+  - JavaScript libraries

 User Interface:
  1. 'Setup' menu :
     - Input msg.sender, recipient, number of stocks to send